letya999/process_metrics_platform_v2/git-workflow-guide.md

 git pull  # If working with a remote repository

 # 2. Create a new feature branch (use descriptive names with date)
-git switch -c feature/day-work-MMDD  # Example: feature/day-work-1019 or chore branch
+git switch -c feature/day-work-MMDD main  # Example: feature/day-work-1019 or chore branch

 # 3. Verify you're on the correct branch
 git branch --show-current